pwndbg/pwndbg/FEATURES.md

 ![](caps/context.png)

+A history of previous context output is kept which can be accessed using the `contextprev` and `contextnext` commands.

 ### Splitting / Layouting Context

 The context sections can be distributed among different tty by using the `contextoutput` command.